finos/tracdap/doc/app_dev/tutorial/chapter_4_streaming.rst

     :linenos:
     :lineno-start: 64

 After creating the stream, start by sending the initial message.
+This will start the streaming upload operation.
-The API call returns a future, which can be used to handle the result of the whole stream upload operation:
+This initial API call returns a future which holds the result of the whole operation, so we can use this to complete the promise.

 .. literalinclude:: ../../../examples/apps/javascript/src/streaming.js
     :language: JavaScript